 The course designer, and leader of the entire effort, was Henry C. Fownes.
-Fownes had augmented an inherited fortune by speculating in the steel industry with the an an tha shall ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, acquisition and resale of steel companies.
-Fownes was an accomplished amateur golfer, but a novice at golf course design. only design at Oakmont, Fownes is ranked am nong the great amateur golf architects.
+Fownes had augmented an inherited fortune by speculating in the steel industry with the acquisition and resale of steel companies.
+Fownes was an accomplished amateur golfer, but a novice at golf course design.
+Nevertheless, based on his one and only design at Oakmont, Fownes is ranked among the great amateur golf architects.7